dmaly18/Weather-app/README.md

 # Weather App
-This is a simple weather application built using React.js that fetches weather data from the
+This is a simple weather application built using React.js that fetches weather data from the OpenWeather